Richard Weller: Background

+Weller died on 15 May 2025, at the age of 61.

 Works

-Weller is a landscape architect and former co-director (with Vladimir Sitta) of Australian landscape architecture firm Room 4.1.3. whose built projects include the "Garden of Australian Dreams" at the National Museum of Australia in Canberra, ACT.
+Weller was a landscape architect and former co-director (with Vladimir Sitta) of Australian landscape architecture firm Room 4.1.3. whose built projects include the "Garden of Australian Dreams" at the National Museum of Australia in Canberra, ACT.
 The built garden attracted controversy for its radical design.
 He was also part of the original design team for the Elizabeth Quay project in Perth, Western Australia.

 Weller's design work has been exhibited in the Museum of Contemporary Art in Sydney (1998) as a finalist in the Seppelt Contemporary Art Awards.
 His work has also been exhibited at the Venice Biennale (2004, 2021), the MAXXI Gallery in Rome (2016), the Isabella Stewart Gardner Museum in Boston (2017), the Canadian Design Museum in Toronto (2018), and the Guggenheim Museum in New York (2020) as part of the "Countryside, The Future" exhibition curated by Rem Koolhaas.
-Weller exhibited as an invited participant in the central pavilion at the 2021 Venice Biennale di Architettura curated by Hashim Sarkis, and at the 2022 Architecture Biennale Rotterdam.
+Weller exhibited as an invited participant in the central pavilion at the 2021 Venice Biennale di Architettura curated by Hashim Sarkis, at the 2022 Architecture Biennale Rotterdam, and at CAFA in Beijing (2023).

-In 2002 Weller's design was selected as a finalist in the Pentagon Memorial competition in Washington, D.C. and in 2005 he was a finalist in the Tsunami Memorial competition in Thailand.
+In 2002, Weller's design was selected as a finalist in the Pentagon Memorial competition in Washington, D.C. and in 2005 he was a finalist in the Tsunami Memorial competition in Thailand.
 His early work (1990 to 1995) as consultant to Berlin landscape architecture firm Muller, Knippschild Wehberg (now Lützow 7) was heavily awarded in European design competitions.